May 27, 2021

 Breast cancer is classified into 0 to IV stages.
 Where 0 indicates cancer that is noninvasive, Stage IV cancer indicates cancer that has spread to other areas of the body.

-If breast cancer diagnosis results in positive, doctors determine the treatment possibility and alternatives based on the type and its spread.
-The patient?s overall and preferences are also considered before the treatment is started.
+If breast cancer diagnosis results are positive, doctors determine the treatment possibility and alternatives based on the type and its spread.
+An individual’s overall preferences are also considered before the treatment is started.
 Some widely used treatments options for breast cancer are:

 This treatment includes the removal of either one or both breasts and affected lymph nodes.
 Apart from this, some other surgeries are: